Battle of the Trench: Aftermath: Siege Of Banu Qurayza

 Ibn Asakir writes in his History of Damascus that the Banu Kilab, a clan of Arab clients of the Banu Qurayza, were also killed though this is not accepted by the majority of traditional Islamic historians.

 The spoils of battle, including the enslaved women and children of the tribe, were divided up among the Muslims that had participated in the siege and among the emigrees from Mecca (who had hitherto depended on the help of the Muslims native to Medina).

 As part of his share of the spoils, Muhammad selected one of the women, Rayhana, for himself and took her as part of his booty.
 Muhammad offered to free and marry her and according to some sources she accepted his proposal, while according to others she rejected it and remained Muhammad's companion.
 She is said to have later become a Muslim.

 Scholars argue that Muhammad had already decided upon this judgment before the Qurayza's surrender and that Sa'ad was putting his allegiance to the Muslim community above that to his tribe.
 One reason cited by some for such punishment is that Muhammad's previous clemency towards defeated foes was in contradiction to Arab and Jewish laws of the time, and was seen as a sign of weakness.
 Others see the punishment as a response to what was perceived as an act of treason by the Qurayza since they betrayed their joint defense pact with Muhammad by giving aid and comfort to the enemies of the Muslims.

 Implications

-The failure of the siege marked the beginning of Muhammad's undoubted ascendency in the city of Medina.
+The failure of the siege marked the beginning of Muhammad's inevitable ascendency in the city of Medina.
 The Meccans had exerted their utmost strength to dislodge Muhammad from Medina, and this defeat caused them to lose their trade with Syria and much of their prestige with it.
 Watt conjectures that the Meccans at this point began to contemplate that conversion to Islam would be the most prudent option.

-Islamic primary sources
+Islamic sources

-Quran

-The main contemporary source of the battle is the 33rd Surah of the Quran.

-The Sunni Muslim Mufassir Ibn Kathir mentions this incident in his book Tafsir ibn Kathir, and his commentary on this verse mentions the reason and event of the Battle, his commentary is as follows:

-Hadith

-The event is referenced in the Sunni, Hadith collection Sahih al-Bukhari, it mentions the death of Sa'd ibn Mu'adh, as follows:

-The Sahih al-Bukhari collection also mentions that after the battle, Muslims were to carry out offensive attacks against their enemies:

-Muhammad in order to stop the attacks called for a counter-attack against the idolaters, He asserted to his followers before:

-The event is also mentioned in the Sahih Muslim Hadith collection as follows: